 We have been working on a few books with 2013 content already, however none of the modules within the books are yet ready to be considered discreet modules.
 The modules are not yet able to stand on their own.
 As we move into the 2013 Vault, we’ll be refining the modules we have to take full advantage of the new module structure.

-Based off of our proof printings of the preliminary editions of the Project 2013 books, we’re refining the page layout of Advisicon 2.0 books.

-As we are cleaning up the layout of our printed books, we’re also working on our digital distribution capabilities with ebooks.
-Do do this, we have instituted a writing template for our authors, are improving the code generation afforded by our layout software, and are designing a moble specific layout.

 Screenshots in 2013

 We are using a slightly different process to capture screenshots in Microsoft’s new 2013 suite of products.
 Luckily, the process isn’t too difficult.